 (3) Upon the making of a declaration under subsection (1) in relation to a community any by-laws made by the community under this Act shall, by force of that declaration, be revoked.

-6. Community lands
+6. Community lands of community, declaring

 (1) For the purposes of this Act the community lands of a community to which this Act applies shall be the lands declared by the Governor by proclamation to be the community lands of that community.